This post contains affiliate links. I may be compensated if you buy something, but that compensation does not influence these ideas in any way.

 9. Check to see if your insurance covers a breast pump.
 If you are going to nurse your baby, a breast pump is really nice to have for the times that you won’t be able to nurse baby or for when baby decides to sleep through the night and you wake up engorged and crying in pain because you have two rock-hard lumps on your chest.
 This particular point was very important for me, because the hospital called and got the wrong information from someone at my insurance, and after being told it was covered, we got the fancy breast pump, only to find out four months later that it was not covered at all and we owed like $300.
 So I would recommend calling yourself (maybe even a few times to verify information) to see if your insurance covers a breast pump.
 It is really not fun to get a large bill later.
 And trust me, you will want at least some kind of breast pump.

 10. Make freezer meals.
 I was lucky and had a friend due two weeks before me and another friend who had just had a baby and already made a few freezer meals.
 We got together a month before my due date and made a ton of freezer meals.
 This is fun because it can take one day or it can take a few days (and when you are getting close to your due date you want to keep yourself busy).
 Just search Pinterest for freezer meals and you will have recipes galore.
-The Mister and I found out that the recipes that we liked most were actually not crockpot ones, but ones that were casserole-like and were baked in the oven.
+My husband and I found out that the recipes that we liked most were actually not crockpot ones, but ones that were casserole-like and were baked in the oven.
 Lasagna, pasta, chicken fajitas, those types of meals were our personal favorites.
 And making freezer meals is really nice for after baby is born because once your family goes back home and you are left alone, the last thing you want to do is make a hot meal for you and your husband.
 After two days of making freezer meals, our tiny freezer had almost no room for anything else.
 But it was so worth it.
-And here’s a great post about freezer meal tips and recipes to make before your baby is born!
+Here’s a great post about freezer meal tips and recipes to make before your baby is born!

 11. Attend classes at your hospital.
 Most hospitals offer free baby classes for expectant parents.
 I would highly recommend checking to see what kinds of classes you can take.
 The Mister and I signed up for three, and even though he only went to one and I only went to two, it was really helpful.
 I took a notebook and filled up multiple pages with things like how to give baby a bath, how to care for a circumcision, breastfeeding tips, how to swaddle baby, and how to change a diaper (somehow I made it through life without changing a single diaper until Little J was born).
 Plus you can ask the teachers/nurses any additional questions you might have.
 And it’s fun to see lots of other pregnant people because it makes you feel better about how large and round your own belly is.
-And if a class at the hospital isn’t your thing, my friend Hilary has a great Online Prenatal Class that you can check out (affiliate link).

 12. Install baby’s car seat.
 I seriously think I drove around for about five weeks with Little J’s empty car seat in the backseat of my car before he was born.
 It’s not super hard to do, but you do not want to get to the hospital and realize that you left your new baby’s ride at home.
 A lot of places will offer car seat installation checks where you can bring your car in and they will check to make sure you’ve installed the car seat correctly.
 I was going to do this until the Mister made fun of me and told me he knew what he was doing.
 Which he did, but if you haven’t put a car seat in it might be a good idea to go have it checked out by a professional car seat checker (they’re real, trust me).
 And when we got our convertible car seat I did take it in to get checked.
 Very helpful.
 For more information about keeping kids safe in their car seats, check out this post about 8 Car Seat Mistakes You Are Probably Making.